 - Nostalgic or sentimental gifts.
 Custom mementos — such as scrapbooks, photo phone cases or a digitized home movie — can prompt seniors to reminisce and share stories of years gone by.
 Or, express your love through words by inviting friends or family to fill an album or shadow box with short notes or letters.
 Share an uplifting message or recount an experience from his or her life.

 - Practical gifts.
-A gift doesn’t need to be large and expensive to be meaningful — a blanket, socks or gift cards are among the most popular items on seniors’ wish lists.
-A voucher to a favourite restaurant or meal delivery service can be the perfect gift for those who might want a night off from cooking.
+A gift doesn’t need to be large and expensive to be meaningful — a blanket, warm socks or gift cards are among the most popular items on seniors’ wish lists.
+A voucher to a favorite restaurant or meal delivery service can be the perfect gift for those who might want a night off from cooking.